cuiqanalytics/cuiqdata/README.md

 ## ⚡ Quick Start Demo (Your First Pipeline)

 ### Opening a terminal session

+Not familiar with the Terminal?
+Check the tutorial [Terminal Basics](tutorials/TERMINAL_BASICS.md) for a quick introduction.

 Once cuiqData is installed, you can run a demo pipeline to see how it works. cuiqData is a **command line tool** that works in a terminal, so first thing to do is to open a terminal in your operating system.